DanielAcostaRoa/DanielAcostaRoa/README.md

 **Other Technologies:**
 1. Docker
 2. OpenMP, OpenMPI, CUDA
+3. Serverless Framework
-3. AW Cloud Native Framework.
+4. AW Cloud Native Framework.

 I am currently working on personal projects, but **I am open to any kind of collaboration**.